Maelstrom8/Malignance/README.md

 Due to my sheer inexperience of playing with mods, I do not know what happens if you load into an existing game with these mods.
 Back your save up if you already have one prior to using this list.

-## ENB
+## ENB / Reshade

-The only preset I honestly liked for DD:DA was Rudy, but it's for ENBSeries v0.300.
-The newest version of ENBSeries is v0.476 which I included with the list.

-I have included Rudy's ENB but it lacks some features that v0.476 has.
-I planned to make my own, but I haven't gotten around to doing so as I'm not very experienced in the matter plus I generally care more about gameplay over graphics.
-You are encouraged to make your own.
+The list includes ENBSeries v0.476, along with a preset meant for an older version.
+They are both disabled.
+The list comes with the Reshade preset `With Fire - Reshade`.

+I wanted to my own preset for ENB, but I never got around to it.
+I also don't really care for ENB / Reshade these days for DD:DA for I think the game looks fine the way it is, plus there are resolution issues with them.
+You are free to make your own.

+PS: Use either ENB or Reshade.

 ### Launching Ascalon